5 Ways for a Rookie Real Estate Agent to Get Listings

 In order to convince potential clients that you’re an expert in your market, you have to be an expert in your market.
 Expertise comes with time, but you can start by zeroing in on your assigned territory.
 Cultivate strong relationships with your community, always keeping your lead database fresh with new contacts.
 Learn everything there is to know about property prices, sales history, and demographics in your area before spreading yourself thin.

 Building an online presence doesn’t happen overnight, and if you’re not careful, it can do more harm than good.
 Before you set up a shoddy website and start shouting into the social abyss, establish your business goals and map out the online tactics you’ll use to achieve them.
 For many, this starts with joining an online community like ActiveRain or Inman where you can network with veteran agents and see what strategies work for them.
 After researching best practices, you’re ready to build an exceptional website and begin experimenting with different social networks.

 5. Find A Trusted Mentor

-This is the most essential tip for newcomers in the real estate business.
+This is an essential tip for newcomers in the real estate business.
 Although a mentor may not help you get listings, they will certainly help you keep them.
-A mentor is an experienced Realtor, usually from your office, who can help you understand your territory and guide you through the complex listing process.
+A mentor is an experienced agent, usually from your office, who can help you understand your territory and guide you through the complex listing process.
 From helping you prepare for client meetings to demonstrating how to properly file paperwork, mentors are there to guide you through your first client interactions.

 The first few months in the real estate business can be frustrating, but don’t lose hope.
 The more you put yourself out there online and in-person, the more opportunities you’ll have to build your listings and your business.